farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - Suggest core rules updates
 - Provide new Extras
-- Help rise the quality and reachability of the game by proofreading or translating it
+- Help improve the quality and reachability of the game by proofreading or translating it etc.
-- etc.

 If you contribute to this project in any way, your name will be properly credited on the first page of the game.
 If you designed a specific extra for the game, your name will also be credited there.